 Angle trisection

 Pi-day & International Mathematics Day 2023.03.14 was chosen as the publication date of the article because it is as impossible to calculate an exact numerical value for the number Pi as it is to technically divide with an unmarked ruler and a compass an arbitrary angle into three exactly equal parts.
-Archimedes of Syracuse was interested in both the problems and presented a way to calculate Pi with high accuracy but there is no account, either from him or anyone else, of a way to handle the trisection of the angle with the razor-thin accuracy achieved by Carl.
+Archimedes of Syracuse (the portrait shown below and at the front page was painted about 1620 by Domenico Fetti in Mantua) became interested in both challenges and presented a way to calculate Pi with high accuracy but there is no account, either from him or anyone else, of a way to handle the trisection of the angle with the razor-thin accuracy achieved by Carl.

 The interest in the achievement has already resulted in articles published by the magazines Ny Teknik and Teknikhistoria.
 Three generations after Carl's degree as an engineer from the Stockholm Institute of Technology, he wishes, ahead of its 100th anniversary in 2024 and his own 100th anniversary in 2025, to arouse media interest in the importance of engineering schools having inspiring mathematics teachers.